 You don’t need us to tell you that being the victim of bicycle theft is an awful experience.
 We spend a lot of time finding the right bike, upgrading parts, and keeping it clean.

-Even more time is spent riding it, enjoying all the benefits that bike riding brings.
-So if someone steals your pride and joy, your going to be very upset.
+Even more, time is spent riding it, enjoying all the benefits that bike riding brings.
+So if someone steals your pride and joy, you’re going to be very upset.

 - Kryptonite 785 Keeper Integrated Chain Bicycle Lock

-- Abus Bordo GRANIT X Plus 6500 Folding Bike Lock
+- Abus Bordo GRANIT X Plus 6500 Folding Lock

 - Kryptonite 16 mm Above Ground Stronghold Anchor

 - Abus Granit X-Plus 54 Mini Key Bicycle U-Lock

 Bicycle Lock Reviews

 - Lock Type: Chain

 The Keeper is a chain covered in nylon fabric to prevent damage to your bike frame.
 The links are made from 3t manganese steel.